 Any member of the congregation that desires to seek assistance from the Mutual Ministry Committee may do so by contacting a member of the committee to arrange a meeting with the committee to discuss issues dealing with interactions with pastor/professional staff, Church Council, and/or other members of the congregation.
 All contact with the Mutual Ministry Committee is kept confidential between the parties involved in the issue; and the hopeful outcome of this process is to resolve the issue to the satisfaction of all parties.

 Our Music Director, Edward L. Walakovits, is a skilled Organist and Choir Director with more than 30 years of experience.
 He is experienced in playing the pipe organ and piano.
 Ed has a working knowledge of liturgy and choral styles.
 He is an effective leader with an eye for developing and motivating choir members.
 Ed graduated from Moravian College with a Bachelor of Arts in Finance with a minor in Music.

 All are welcome ~ Please join us for choir practice on

 Wednesday evenings at 6:30 p.m.

 The Worship and Music Committee is always looking for any and all volunteers who are interested in special singing, either solo or with others and/or playing an instrument for additional special music to enhance our worship service and should be coordinated with Ed Walakovits–Music Director.

 Endowment Committee News!

-The Endowment Committee anticipates there will be a distribution of income available this fall from the Mission & Ministry Endowment Fund.
+The Endowment Committee anticipates there will be a distribution of income available this spring from the Mission & Ministry Endowment Fund.
 Remember that per policy, the use of these funds must fall into one of the following ministry areas: